wilsonify/wilsonify.github.io/content/recipes/SPARKLING WINTER CITRUS AND GIN PUNCH185.md

 title: "SPARKLING WINTER CITRUS AND GIN PUNCH"
 ---

 # SPARKLING WINTER CITRUS AND GIN PUNCH
-#### yields
-9 cup
+#### yields  9 cup

 ## ingredients
-* 2 bottles (750ml each) champagne or sparkling wine bottles (750ml each) champagne or sparkling wine
+* 2 bottles (750ml each) champagne or sparkling wine
-* 1 cup fresh grapefruit juice* 1 cup fresh grapefruit juiceb* 1 cup fresh grapefruit juice* 1 cup fresh grapefruit juice* 1 cup fresh grapefruit juiceg water
+* 1 cup fresh grapefruit juice
+* ½ cup fresh blood orange or navel orange juice
+* 1 ¼ cup gin
+* 1 cup sparkling water
+* ¼ cup agave syrup or other syrupy sweetener
+* Ice

-* 1/4 cup agave syrup or other syrupy sweetener IceIceuit slices, orange slices, and sprigs of mint or rosemary, for the punch bowl</key>
+* Grapefruit slices, orange slices, and sprigs of mint or rosemary, for the punch bowl

 # instructions
 1 Chill everything for a couple of hours before throwing the punch together.